Methadone Treatment Program

 Speak to an Advisor Now

 Methadone is the most commonly prescribed medication used to fight heroin addiction.
 More recently, buprenorphine and suboxone have been added to the heroin addiction treatment equation.
 They are all part of an effective, evidence-based medication-assisted treatment (MAT) program offered by TruHealing High Point.
 Each prescribed and supervised medication works in different ways addressing different concerns regarding heroin addiction.
 Our methadone treatment program treats the abuse of both synthetic and naturally-derived opioids.
 However, it’s primarily used in the treatment of heroin addiction.
-What makes TruHealing High Point, a Clean Start company, such a valuable resource for those looking to overcome addiction is our expertise across all kinds of treatment.
+What makes TruHealing High Point such a valuable resource for those looking to overcome addiction is our expertise across all kinds of treatment.